 Why checkout experience is essential for the conversion rate

-Here’s a checklist on how to fix the issues preventing customers from checking out:
+Here’s a checklist on how to increase the conversion rate by fixing the issues preventing customers from checking out:

-- Design your checkout form carefully.
-If you’re developing the checkout by your own efforts, adjusting its design to the look and feel of your website.
+- Design your checkout page carefully.
+If you’re developing the checkout page design by your own efforts, adjust it to the look and feel of your website.
 If you’re considering using a third-party solution, choose the one providing robust customisation opportunities.
-Some providers also offer tailor-made checkout page, developing it on their side following your requirements.
-You must also ensure the checkout is adapted to various screen sizes and easy to use on different devices.
-Don’t forget that checkout has to be not only good-looking, but most importantly, intuitive and user friendly.
-It’s also great for your conversion rate when some errors can be displayed in real time, before the user clicks the ‘Pay’ button.
-Moreover, error messages should be specific and clearly identified.
-It will give the user a chance to fix what’s wrong, be it an invalid card number or expired card date.
+You must also ensure the checkout page is adapted to various screen sizes and easy to use on different devices.

 - Optimise the user experience.
-Users want the checkout experience to be frictionless, fast and smooth, and you’re capable of fulfilling their expectations.
-We’ve already hinted at how to handle errors that may occur in the user’s side.
-Another critical feature is enabling retries in one click, releasing a user from the need to re-enter payment details if the transaction fails.
+Users want the checkout experience to be frictionless, fast, and smooth, and you’re capable of fulfilling their expectations.
+Consider enabling retries in one click, releasing a user from re-entering payment details if the transaction fails.
 With such a button, you can lower the decline rates.
 Still, sometimes the friction can be caused by the payment providers’ glitches or downtimes.
 For such cases, rely on smart routing and cascading, forwarding a transaction to the best fitting provider.
-It all happens fast and under the hood, while what a user sees is your beautifully-crafted loader.
-It is an excellent way of increasing conversion and minimising transaction costs.
-Moreover, you can rely on tokenisation to enable one-click payments for your returning customers, and set up autofill of information saved in a customer’s browser.
-Everywhere you see unnecessary friction for a customer, try and remove it.

 - Ensure personalisation.
 Personalisation is one of the hottest e-commerce trends.
-Odds are you’ve heard a lot about personalised approach to marketing communications, but you can personalise the checkout experience, too.
-For instance, your checkout could allow returning users to save payment data, ending the routine and errors of manual re-entering.
+Odds are you’ve heard a lot about the personalised approach to marketing communications, but you can personalise the checkout experience, too.
+For instance, your checkout page design could allow returning users to save payment data, ending the routine and errors of manual re-entering.
 Sophisticated checkout solutions empower customers to save and manage payment details.
-Some of them even display to each of your users a selection of payment methods recommended personally for them, memorising the latest and most used payment options.
-It boosts customer loyalty and drives your sales.
+It boosts customer loyalty and allows you to increase the conversion rate.

 - Enable alternative payment methods.
-Of course, you can only accept credit cards or PayPal at your checkout.
-But providing an opportunity to choose alternative payment method your customers love and prefer expands the circle of your potential customers.
-It also makes you stand out from those providing one or two options.
+It expands the circle of your potential clients and makes you stand out from those providing one or two options.
 Before rushing into connecting as many payment methods as you can find, analyse your target audience and regions.
-It will help you to focus on a few payment methods your customers would really use.
-If you have a lot of traffic coming from mobile, consider adding support for major mobile wallets, like Apple Pay or Google Pay.
+It will help you focus on a few payment methods your customers would really use.

 - Provide localisation options.
-When you’ve identified the top countries into which you want to sell, it’s easier to choose which payment methods to provide and into which languages you can translate your website and checkout.
-Some checkout solutions dynamically display the right language and the set of payment methods depending on the user’s location.
-Such a targeted experience is very appealing, and it equips you for steady growth across selected markets.
+When you’ve identified the top countries in which you want to sell, it’s easier to choose which payment methods to provide and into which languages you can translate your website and checkout.

-Having more than ten years of experience in developing and promoting payment products, we’ve tested and learned what works best in terms of payments.
-These insights and months of purposeful research helped us to find the optimal balance and bring our own advanced сheckout solution to the market.
-Our clients have already reaped the benefits of having it on board, witnessing an average of 10-25% conversion increase.
-With Checkout by PayCore.io you can handle:
+Having over ten years of experience developing and promoting payment products, we’ve tested and learned what works best in terms of payments and how to increase the conversion rate.
+These insights and months of purposeful research helped us find the optimal balance and bring our own advanced сheckout solution to the market.
+Our clients have already reaped the benefits of having it on board, witnessing an average 10-25% checkout conversion rate increase.

 - instant and one-click payments;